-The teen years are an exciting and challenging stage of life – new schools, new freedoms, and new challenges, including those with your speech.
-Many teens who stutter may feel like they are the alone…the only one who knows how they feel.
+The teenage years can be an exciting and challenging stage of life – new schools, new freedoms, and new challenges, including those with your speech.
+Many teens who stutter may feel like they are the alone, like they are the only one who understands how they feel.
 Rest assured, YOU ARE NOT ALONE!
-Not only that, you’re in the right place to connect with other teens who have been through it, and know exactly how you feel.

 Am I Alone?